-To completely erase files or wipe an entire drive, you’ll need to do a normal format.
+To completely erase files or wipe an entire drive, you need to do a normal format (also called a normal reformat).
 It’s a more thorough process that can take several hours, depending on the size of the drive and how much data it contains.

 Keep your hard drive performing at its best

-Over time, your hard drive becomes cluttered with temporary files, cached data, duplicate files, apps you never use, and other junk.
-All that clutter will slow down your computer and could cause issues such as crashes and freezes.
+Over time, your hard drive becomes cluttered with temporary files, cached data, duplicate files, apps you never use, and other junk files.
+All that clutter will slow down your computer and can cause crashes and freezes.

 A better option is a dedicated cleaning tool such as AVG TuneUp, available for PC and Mac.
-Our Disk Cleaner and Browser Cleaner features will regularly scrub your machine clean of leftover junk data for a faster, better computing experience.
+AVG TuneUp’s Disk Cleaner and Browser Cleaner features will regularly scrub your machine clean of leftover junk data for a faster, better computing experience.